hkhanna/django-base/USAGE.md

 # Enable AWS for backups if desired

-1. Set up the GPG encryption:
-   1. `gpg --gen-key`
-   1. For the name, put the name of the project.
-For the email, put `<project>@<domain>.`
-   1. Make a note of the key's id.
-   1. Remove the expiration date with `gpg --edit-key <project>@<domain>` and then `expire` and then `save`.
-You may need to remove subkey expiration dates as well with `key 1` and then `expire` and then `save`.
-Check that expiration dates have been removed by running `gpg --list-keys`.
-   1. `gpg --output <project>.asc --armor --export <project>@<domain>`.
-   1. Commit the new `.asc` file to the repo.
-1. Store the private key & passphrase safely offline.
-E.g., paper or 1Password.
+1. Generate a passphrase and store it safely in 1Password.
-   1. `gpg --output <project>.secret.asc --armor --export-secret-keys <project>@<domain>`
-   1. Don't commit this file to the repo!
-1. Uncomment django-dbbackup section in common.py and production.py settings.
+1. Uncomment common.py and production.py STORAGES["backup"]
-1. Uncomment django-dbbackup and python-gnupg in requirements/common.txt.
+1. Uncomment python-gnupg in requirements/common.txt
-1. Uncomment dbbackup in common.py INSTALLED_APPS.
+1. Set ENABLE_DATABASE_BACKUPS to True in common.py
-1. Uncomment the gpg line in build-web.sh and build-worker.sh.
+1. This will automatically enable the celery job contained in core.tasks.
-1. Uncomment the GNUPGHOME environment variable in render.yaml.
+1. Uncomment the BACKUP_ENCRYPTION_PASSPHRASE environment variable in render.yaml.
-   - This is needed because Render's build and runtime containers are different and only things in `/opt/render/project` make are taken from build to runtime.
-1. Using celery beat or cron, call core.tasks.database_backup and core.tasks.media_backup as appropriate.

 Note that an AWS lifecycle rule ("Prune Backups") will expire backups after approximately six months and permanently delete them approximately six months later.

-# Create the AWS IAM User to obtain the access keys
+## Create the AWS IAM User to obtain the access keys

 Because django-storages is required, an IAM user will be needed with the following inline policy.
-If you're not using the automated backups, you can remove the first statement, but it doesn't hurt to keep it there in case you enable dbbackups someday.
+If you're not using the automated backups, you can remove the first statement, but it doesn't hurt to keep it there in case you enable backups someday.

 ```
 {